streampayments/streamsdk-typescript/MULTIPLE_PRODUCTS_GUIDE.md

 ## Overview

-The Stream SDK has been updated to support **multiple products** in a single payment link, enabling shopping cart functionality.
+The Stream SDK has been updated to support **multiple products** in a single payment link.
 This guide explains the capabilities and limitations.

 ## What's Supported